-Mechanisms of inequality in digital networks extend beyond topology.
-Algorithmic systems, which are integral to many digital platforms, play a significant role in amplifying these disparities.
-Recommendation engines and ranking algorithms often prioritize content that aligns with existing engagement patterns, creating a feedback loop that amplifies visibility for popular nodes while marginalizing others\cite{lazer_rise_2015}.
-This algorithmic bias, coupled with the systemic digital divide driven by unequal access to infrastructure and digital literacy, perpetuates a stratified networked ecosystem.
+Mechanisms of inequality in digital networks extend far beyond static topology; they are actively weaponized by the algorithmic systems integral to modern platforms.
+As highlighted by our keyword burst analysis, the field has aggressively shifted toward studying algorithmic effects and misinformation.
+Recommendation engines and ranking algorithms are inherently designed to prioritize engagement, creating a feedback loop that continually amplifies visibility for already-popular nodes \cite{lazer_rise_2015}.